 - Verification Configuration Definition: Defines the technical configuration, resources, including people, and environments needed to support a given verification task.
 This may also include hardware or software to simulate the external interfaces to the system to support a given test.

-- Verification Scheduling: Defines the schedule for the performance of the verification tasks and determines which verification tasks are in sequence or in parallel and the enabling resources required for execution of the verification tasks.
+- Verification Scheduling: Defines the schedule for the performance of the verification tasks and determines which verification tasks are in sequence or in parallel and the enabling resources required for the execution of the verification tasks.

-Typical verification methods include:
+Typical verification methods use the following:

 - Inspection – the visual examination of the system, component, or subsystem.
 It is generally used to verify physical design features or specific manufacturer identification,

-- Demonstration – the use of system, subsystem, or component operation to show that a requirement can be achieved by the system.
+- Demonstration – the use of the system, subsystem, or component operation to show that a requirement can be achieved by the system.
 It is generally used for a basic confirmation of performance capability and is differentiated from testing by the lack of detailed data gathering, or

 The performance of a given verification task with supporting resources.
 The verification task results, whether from a test, analysis, inspection or simulation, are documented for compliance or non-compliance with data supporting the conclusion.